stfc/cloud-docker-images/cloud-chatops/INSTALL.md

 #### Docker image:

 You can build the image locally or pull from [STFC Harbor](https://harbor.stfc.ac.uk/harbor/projects/33528/repositories/cloud-chatops).<br>
-Note: If you are pulling the image you will need to specify a version tag.
+Note: if you're pulling the image you need to specify a version tag.
 The latest version can be found in [version.txt](version.txt)<br>
 - ```shell
   # Local build and run